 We have couples we hike with, ride off-road trails with and play tennis with.
 They add a different dynamic to our lives.

-Related Article For A Happy Marriage After Retirement:
+Related Article on Tips For A Happy Marriage After Retirement:

 Communication and Compromise are Key